TRIUMPH's Long-Awaited Documentary Is 'A Couple Of Weeks' Away From Being Finished: 'It's Sensational'

 "Right now it's just a matter of, I guess, laying all that into the final cut of the film," he continued.
 "And once that's done, it's, 'Let's bring it, boys.'
 It's finished.
 So I'd say in a couple of weeks, it should be done.
 And then we'll see where it goes… But it's a sensational film, by the way — it's sensational."

-Produced by Emmy and Peabody award-winning Banger Films, "Triumph: Lay It On The Line" is a Crave original documentary that was previously described as "a celebratory, exhilarating thrill ride through the history of one of rock's most unsung acts."
+Produced by Emmy and Peabody award-winning Banger Films, "Triumph: Rock & Roll Machine" (changed from the working title of "Triumph: Lay It On The Line") is a Crave original documentary that was previously described as "a celebratory, exhilarating thrill ride through the history of one of rock's most unsung acts."
 The film covers TRIUMPH's humble beginnings as staples of the GTA circuit in the mid-'70s to their heyday as touring juggernauts, selling out arenas and stadiums all across North America with their legendary spectacular live shows — and way beyond.